Stata 19 MP: Complete Installation and VS Code Integration

 Nothing happens on Ctrl+EnterScript errorTest manually: stata_run_do.sh /path/to/file.do

-Session is WaylandWrong loginLog out → gear icon → your X11/Xorg session (called Zorin on Xorg on the tested setup)
+Session is WaylandWrong loginLog out → gear icon → your X11/Xorg session (called Xorg or Cinnamon on Xorg on Mint — Mint defaults to X11; Zorin on Xorg on Zorin OS)

 ~ not expanding in AI agentNon-interactive shellUse /home/mohsin/ instead of ~/